rauno12/py-api/README.md

 * User data is modified trough API using session_id as reference (PUT */submission/{session_id}*)
 * FYI: New session can be start by deleting exiting session cookie

-The use case is that user lands on the page (no existing session).
-User will fill the form and submit data.
-Data

 #### New session
 **Request:**
 ```